 We all have days when we just can't deal with making anything complicated for dinner.
 Or weeks when we didn't do much shopping and hardly any pre-planning.
 It happens to everyone from time to time!

 Those are the days when it's all we can do to stop ourselves from reaching for the take-out menus.

 There's nothing wrong with keeping a a meal really simple on busy weeknights—even when you're not super busy.
 Here are a few simple 5-ingredient vegan recipes (salt, pepper, and water don't count) that will make those "too tired to cook" days a whole lot better!

-Black Bean Nachos Grandes are not only a great appetizer or snack, but in a pinch, can serve as a centerpiece.
-This one calls for a big, colorful salad and some steamed broccoli or garlic-sautéed greens.
+Black Bean Nachos Grandes are not only a great appetizer or snack, but can also serve as a centerpiece in a pinch!
+This recipe calls for a big, colorful salad and some steamed broccoli or garlic-sautéed greens.

-Vegan Chili-Cheese Grits are great for breakfast or brunch, but they can also be a change-of-pace dinner served with baked sweet potato and coleslaw.
+Vegan Chili-Cheese Grits are great for breakfast or brunch.
+They can also be a fun change-of-pace dinner served with baked sweet potato and coleslaw.

-Vegan Macaroni and Cheese is not only super-simple to make, it's also somehow emotionally comforting.
-So if you or someone in your family has had a tough day, this dish comes to the rescue using only five ingredients.
-This is great served with a carrot salad and green beans or broccoli.
+Vegan Macaroni and Cheese is not only super-simple to make—it's also somehow emotionally comforting.
+If you or someone in your family has had a tough day, this dish will come to the rescue!
+This 5-ingredient dish is great served with a carrot salad and green beans or broccoli.

 Baked Risotto, a creamy-textured rice dish, takes a bit more than an hour start to finish, but making it takes very little hands-on time.

-Traditional-Style Miso Soup might not fill you up on its own, but if you pick up some ready made vegetable sushi from the supermarket, some sliced ready-made baked tofu, and a steamed green vegetable, you've got an emergency meal that looks more like a feast.
+This Traditional-Style Miso Soup, though tasty, might not fill you up on its own.
+Pick up some ready made vegetable sushi from the supermarket, some sliced and ready-made baked tofu, and a steamed green vegetable—now you've got an emergency meal that looks more like a feast!